blackducksoftware/kb-http-client/bd-kb-http-client/README.md

 ## Quick Start (code example)

-Quick-start for using the Black Duck-centric KB HTTP client library with an emphasis on using defaults and access to the production KnowledgeBase.
+Quick-start for using the Black Duck-centric KB HTTP client library with an emphasis on using defaults and access to the production KB.

 ```java
 // Initialization of the HTTP clients and APIs.